2016 Tillman Scholar

 In the face of loss, his experiences overseas taught him that he could overcome any obstacle or adversity.
 Inspired to honor the sacrifice of his teammates, Stephen pushed himself to earn his undergraduate degree while serving on active duty, completing classes while deployed to Afghanistan and flying daily rescue operations.
 During Pararescue training, he also pursued an accelerated EMT paramedic program, while managing the rigors and stresses of the Pararescue schoolhouse.

-Now, separated from the military and serving as full-time police officer, Stephen’s new goal is to earn his master’s degree in Physician Assistant Studies from Midwestern University.
+Now, separated from the military and serving as a full-time police officer, Stephen’s new goal is to earn his master’s degree in Physician Assistant Studies from Midwestern University.
 As a PA, he hopes to contribute to community programs in the Phoenix area that spread comprehensive basic medical knowledge and life-saving skills to those in need.
 He also remains committed to helping the youth in his community by promoting a healthy, active, physically and mentally fit lifestyle, while instilling in them the lessons he learned in the military.